foxcpp/maddy/docs/reference/targets/queue.md

 **Default**: 20

 Attempt delivery up to _integer_ times.
-Note that no more attempts will be done is permanent error occured during previous attempt.
+Note that no more attempts will be done is permanent error occurred during previous attempt.

-Delay before the next attempt will be increased exponentally using the following formula: 15mins \* 1.2 ^ (n - 1) where n is the attempt number.
+Delay before the next attempt will be increased exponentially using the following formula: 15mins \* 1.2 ^ (n - 1) where n is the attempt number.
 This gives you approximately the following sequence of delays:
 18mins, 21mins, 25mins, 31mins, 37mins, 44mins, 53mins, 64mins, ...